SouravB97/BasicCPU/README.md

 # Basic CPU
 This is a basic 8bit CPU with 2 Registers(A and B), an ALU, Programme counter, Address register, Instruction register, 256 bytes of Memory and a Timing and Control unit.
 A register and ALU constitute the Accumulator.
-The data bus is 8bit wide, the Address bus is 16 bits and the instruction opcodes are also 8 bits.
+The data bus is 8bit wide, the Address bus is 16 bits wide of which lower 8 are in use.
+The instruction opcodes are also 8 bits.
 There is no pipelining.
-Most instructions take 2 cycles to perform, Fetch at T0 and decode + Execute at T1.
+Instructions take 3 or 4 cycles to perform; instruction fetch at T0, T1 followed by decode and execute at T2.
+If a memory read needs to happen it can stretch up to T3.
+Memory read takes 2 cycles, Memory write needs 1, Register read takes 1.
+Opcode fetch consumes 2 cycles as it is a memory read.

 There is no behavioural modelling anywhere in the design, besides the memory model in ($STEM/design/BHVR/memory_bhvr.v) All the CPU logic is built bottom-up using logic gates.